technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 01/Lab01.md

 ## Exercise 5: Build an Autonomous agent that automatically sends an email when a booking is created or updated

+This exercise is to showcase the **When a row is added, modified or deleted** trigger of an Autonomous agent.

 ### Task 1: Create an agent

-1. Login to !!https://copilotstudio.microsoft.com!! and navigate to the Dev One environment if not done already.

-2. Click on Agents from the left navigation pane.
+1. Click on **Agents** from the left navigation pane.

     ![](./media/image99.png)